 Personally, I love window seats.
 A nice view, possible access to windows & fresh air, and less chance of sneaky hands stealing your stuff.
 When buying your ticket, ask the attendant if they have your preferred seat available.
 On some routes there are double-decker buses available, usually with the more expensive luxury seats downstairs, but no view of the road in front as the driver section is blocked off.
 If, like me, you prefer to see where you’re going then upstairs at the front is best.
 This can also be rather nerve-wracking as you can see everything the driver does – every time he overtakes on blind corners, every speed limit sign flaunted; and if there is an accident you are first in line for impact.
 Unfortunately, bus accidents are fairly common throughout South America, due to drunk drivers, dangerous roads and general recklessness, especially at night.
 That said, I didn’t have any problems on my travels during 10 months on the continent, but you never know.

 Bus Travel in South America: Get Prepared

 Air conditioning is a blessing and a curse.
-Overnight buses tend to be FREEZING due to overzealous temperatures set way too low.
+Overnight buses in South America tend to be FREEZING due to overzealous air con and temperatures set way too low.
 Bring a neck pillow if you have it, ear plugs, eye mask, headphones and music, and (if you like) something to read or watch.
-Lots of layers, including a scarf and blanket or sleeping bag are also important to protect you from the cold!
-Long distance buses may offer snacks or water, but take you own to be sure.
+Lots of layers, including a scarf and blanket or sleeping bag, are also important to protect you from the cold!
+Long distance buses may offer snacks or water, but take your own to be sure.
 Some buses may also stop off on long journeys to allow passengers to eat – this was the case in Brazil, Paraguay and Colombia, but generally buses in Peru and Bolivia do not stop at all for a break, so be prepared.
-I suffer from travel sickness so taking tablets and bringing sick bags just in case is part of my preparation!
+I suffer from motion sickness so taking tablets and bringing sick bags just in case is part of my preparation!